cmatsuoka/SimpleHangoutBot/README.md

 # SimpleHangoutBot
-A Simple Hangout Bot base on Hangups
+A Simple Hangout Bot based on Hangups